javadevmtl/elastic6-marathon/README.md

 You can also expose the nodes to your external network using **HAPROXY_GROUP** and **HAPROXY_0_VHOST**.
 See coordinator and data nodes as example.

+By external, here, we mean anything that is outside of the container/mesos network.
+I.e: Your dev laptop over wifi, another development environment, etc...

+# Placement Constraints
+Each elastic node is configured to deploy on a UNIQUE host + dedicated Elasticsearch Mesos agents using Mesos attributes.

 # Caveats
 Persistent Marathon services that use local volumes cannot update resources such as: volume size, cpu usage, memory.
 See: https://dcos.io/docs/1.10/storage/persistent-volume/.